 Like most awnings, a retractable awning is an overhanging covering attached to the outside wall of a building.
 Traditionally, awnings have been created to be set in place without the ability to be adjusted.

-However, recently, there has been a surge in the popularity of a movable, retractable awning.
+However, recently, there has been a surge in the popularity of a motorised/electric, retractable awning.
 A retractable awning can be extended or retracted depending on your preference and weather condition, unfurled when the sun is too hot or retracted when exposure to the gentle sunshine is prefered.

 In order to decide on what kind of awning is right for you, it is important to understand ‘How Do Retractable Awnings work?’.
 So to learn more, read on: